MolSSI/QCFractal/docs/qcfractal/source/install.rst

     conda install qcfractal -c conda-forge

-This installs qcfractal and the NumPy dependency, but *not* any of the quantum chemistry codes nor the software to run run :term:`Queue Managers <Manager>`.
+The above command install qcfractal and its required dependencies, but *not* any of the quantum chemistry codes nor the software to run run :term:`Queue Managers <Manager>`.

 The qcfractal package is maintained on the